GettingMarried/GMWiki/Inbox-data-structure.md

     "totalMessages": 103,
     "filter": [
         {
-            // (BE Constraint) Populate it according to the "title": "RSVP",
+            // (BE Constraint) Populate it according to the supplied parameters "title": "RSVP",
-            "selected": false,
+            "selected": true,
             "location": {
                 "filter": "rsvp",
                 "page": 2,
             },
         },
         {
-            "title": "Contact Form",
+            // (Note) Location's page number will reset when we select a new filter "title": "Contact Form",
             "selected": false,
             "location": {
                 "filter": "contact-form",
-                "page": 2,
+                "page": 1,
             },
         },
         {
             "title": "Showing All",
-            "selected": true,
+            "selected": false,
             "location": {
                 "filter": null,
-                "page": 2,
+                "page": 1,
             },
         },
     ],